 In a letter to the housing secretary from Sadiq Khan, the Mayor highlights the unenviable choice that many homeless Londoners may be faced with this winter: “either spending a freezing night on the streets or risk catching Coronavirus in a communal shelter”.
 He also states that there must be more, clear guidance from the government highlighting what they plan to do this winter to ensure the safety of the capital’s rough sleepers.
 The government’s lack of direction has left much uncertainty surrounding what will happen to many of the homeless this winter.
 The homeless deserve safety and protection as much as anyone.
 This is even more pertinent when we take into account the fact that many sleeping on our streets are amongst the most vulnerable.

 “It would simply be callous and inhumane to tell rough sleepers that the price of staying off the streets this winter could be catching COVID-19”

-However, it is important to remember that unlike the flu and the cold weather, homelssnes is not seasonal.
-It is not enough to just consider how we protect some of the most vulnerable this winter, a more long-term, sustainable approach must be taken to ensure that we end homlessness.
+However, it is important to remember that unlike the flu and the cold weather, homelessness is not seasonal.
+It is not enough to just consider how we protect some of the most vulnerable this winter, a more long-term, sustainable approach must be taken to ensure that we end homelessness.